hesamshayegan/financial-market-data-pipeline/README.md

 This guide will walk you through setting up the development environment, configuring Airflow, and connecting to essential resources like AWS RDS and S3.

+## How the pipeline works?
+To track specific stocks, a list of desired stocks must be provided in CSV format and placed in the `input` folder within the `dags` directory.
+The entire pipeline is orchestrated using Apache Airflow.
+The pipeline then performs the following steps:

+1. **Data Extraction**: It collects data for the specified stocks using the Yahoo Finance API and custom web scraping scripts.
+2. **Staging**: The extracted data is stored in an AWS RDS instance as a staging area.
+3. **Data Cleaning and Querying**: DuckDB is used to clean and process the data.
+4. **Final Output**: The processed data is saved as CSV files in an AWS S3 bucket.
+5. **Further Analysis**: The final data can be used for additional analysis and visualization in tools like Tableau.

+This pipeline ensures a seamless workflow from raw data collection to actionable insights for financial analysis.

 ## Setting Up the Environment
 To get started, follow the steps below to prepare your infrastructure and Airflow environment.